 Dynamic Mechanical Analysis

-Studying a polymer's reaction to the application of a force can provide details on the material's flow characteristics, modulus and elasticity, to name a few.
-All properties can help scientists and engineers with the selection of the right material for the application.
+Studying a polymer's reaction to the application of a force can provide details on the material's flow characteristics, modulus, and elasticity.
+These properties can help scientists and engineers select the right material for a given application.

 DMA analysis is particularly useful for thin films, pastes, adhesives and powdered materials.
 The most common testing conducted by our laboratories includes the testing of vulcanized rubber specimens mixed in the laboratory or excised from actual products,.